 - Implanon insertion and removal

-- IUD insertion for contraception only
+- IUD insertion and removal

 - Vulval biopsies